-- Ongoing relationship – A formally- or informally-recognized status where one supplier is selected in preference over others.
+- Ongoing relationship – A formally- or informally-recognised status where one supplier is selected in preference over others.
 There tends to be more sharing of information and a comparatively solid relationship between both parties.

 - Partnership – Traditionally, a longer-term contract than the above, partnerships are defined by their increased trust and extensive sharing of information and commercial goals, especially compared to ongoing relationships.

 - Strategic alliance – A long-term relationship in which both parties have agreed to work together, usually with some sort of exclusive arrangement, with defined commercial objectives and targets.
 Whether the arrangement is formal or informal, there may also be incentives between the two.
-Requires a close degree of collaboration in order to realize potential, typically day-to-day interaction.
+Requires a close degree of collaboration in order to realise potential, typically day-to-day interaction.

 What is supplier relationship management?